PartialVolume/shredos.x86_64/README.md

 [![](https://img.shields.io/github/downloads/PartialVolume/shredos.2020.02/v2020.02.0.29rc.002/total.svg "v2020.02.0.29rc.002")](https://github.com/PartialVolume/shredos.2020.02/releases/v2020.02.0.29rc.002)
 [![](https://img.shields.io/github/downloads/PartialVolume/shredos.2020.02/v2020.02.0.29rc.001/total.svg "v2020.02.0.29rc.001")](https://github.com/PartialVolume/shredos.2020.02/releases/v2020.02.0.29rc.001)

-ShredOS is a USB bootable small linux distribution with the sole purpose of securely erasing the entire contents of your disks using the program [nwipe](https://github.com/martijnvanbrummelen/nwipe).
+ShredOS is a USB bootable (BIOS or UEFI) small linux distribution with the sole purpose of securely erasing the entire contents of your disks using the program [nwipe](https://github.com/martijnvanbrummelen/nwipe).

+ShredOS supports either 32bit or 64bit processors.
+You will need to download the appropriate .img.tar.gz file, depending upon your target processor.

-This version of Shredos includes the latest nwipe master, Smartmontools, a hexeditor [hexedit](https://linux.die.net/man/1/hexedit), that can be run in the second virtual terminal, ALT-F2, hdparm for wiping using the drives internal firmware and loadkeys for setting the keyboard you are using. i.e. loadkeys uk, loadkeys fr etc.
+Shredos includes the latest Nwipe master, Smartmontools, a hexeditor [hexedit](https://linux.die.net/man/1/hexedit).
+Nwipe automatically starts it's GUI in the first virtual terminal (ALT-F1), hdparm, smartmontools and hexeditor can be run in the second virtual terminal, (ALT-F2).
+Nwipe will erase drives using a user selectable choice of seven methods. hdparm, amongst many of its options can be used for wiping a drive by using the drives internal firmware.
+The program loadkeys can be used for setting the keyboard type. i.e. loadkeys uk, loadkeys fr etc.

-ShredOS boots very quickly and depending upon the host system can boot in as little as 2 seconds.
-Nwipe will then list the disks present on the host system.
+ShredOS boots very quickly and depending upon the host system can boot in as little as 2 seconds (typically 4 to 6 seconds) on modern hardware, while on an old Pentium4 may take 40+ seconds.
+Nwipe automatically starts in GUI mode and will list the disks present on the host system.
+Be aware that it can launch so farst that the USB devices have not yet initialised.
+If you Control-C nwipe will re-start and you should now see any attached USB devices.
 You can then select the methods by which you want to securely erase the disk/s.
-Nwipe is able to simultanuosly wipe multiple disks using a threaded software architecture.
+Nwipe is able to simultanuosly wipe multiple disks using a threaded software architecture., personally I've tested simultaneously wiping 28 loop devices in tests.

 For an upto date list of supported wipe methods see the [nwipe](https://github.com/martijnvanbrummelen/nwipe) page.
 * Quick erase        - Fills the device with zeros, one round only.